CJLearnin/INST-377/README.md

 # INST 377
  This repo contains the harsh realitys of growing up on the west side of Philly.
-As a yonugster I had many issues, such as chilling out realxing all cool playing b ball out the school.
+As a yonugster I had many issues, such as chilling out realxing all cool playing b ball outside the school.
 When a couple of people, who were up to no good.
 Started making trouble in my neighborhood.
 I got into one scuffle and my mom got beffudled.
 She said 'You're movin' with your auntie and uncle in Maryland'